billybobily/BlackList/README.md

 Enhanced for Turtle WoW (Classic 1.12)

-Billy's Blacklist is a World of Warcraft addon that adds a comprehensive player management system to your Friends Tab on the Social Panel.
-Unlike the built-in Ignore system which has limits, it lets you track unlimited players with detailed information, custom reasons, and flexible warning options.
+Billy's Blacklist is a World of Warcraft addon that adds a comprehensive player blacklist system to your game.
+This system helps prevent you from associating with unwanted users

+## Why a blacklist?

+This addon exists to manage your group invite and raid state, it helps you filter players you do not want to play with.
+While the ignore list is useful, it does not prevent those players from being present during your events.

 ## What it does